shssoichiro/avsser/README.md

 ## Installing

 Avsser is available on crates.io, so you can install by running `cargo install avsser`.
-Avsser should compiled with the latest stable Rust.
+Avsser should compile with the latest stable Rust.
 If it doesn't, please create an issue and include your Rust version, Cargo version, OS, and the complete compiler error message.

 ## Contributing